+This unit develops students' understanding of physical activity, sport, and society from a participatory perspective.
+Through a series of practical activities, students experience and explore different types of physical activity promoted in their own and different population groups.
+Students investigate how participation in physical activity varies across the lifespan.
+They explore a range of factors and data that influence and facilitate participation in regular physical activity and investigate how these enablers and barriers impact various individuals and populations.
 Students apply various methods to assess physical activity and sedentary behaviour levels at the individual and population level, and analyse the data in relation to physical activity and sedentary behaviour guidelines.
-Students study and apply the social-ecological model and/ or the Youth Physical Activity Promotion Model to critique a range of individual- and settings-based strategies that are effective in promoting participation in some form of regular physical activity.
+Students study and apply the socioecological model to critique a range of individual- and settings-based strategies that are effective in promoting participation in some form of regular physical activity.